What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 Chronic motor tics

-Excessive blinking of eyelashes, grimacing and twitching of the eyes are most common.
+Excessive blinking of eyelashes, grimacing and twitching of the eyes are the most common.
 Unlike the transient tics described above, chronic motor spasms do not stop even during sleep.

 Tourette's syndrome